 - No students will be able to enroll in any Master of Business Administration Courses while taking MS courses.
-Students accepted into the DVMMBA program must take the MBA courses in the summer following their first two MS semesters. - Failure to achieve a cumulative 3.0 or higher GPA in the fall semester may result in the loss of your LMU-CVM interview.
+Students accepted into the DVMMBA program must take the MBA courses in the summer following their first two MS semesters. - Failure to achieve a cumulative 3.0 or higher GPA over 15 credits in the Fall semester may result in the loss of your LMU-CVM interview.

-Students who do not maintain a 3.0 GPA in the fall semester will be placed on academic Probation.
+Students who do not maintain a 3.0 GPA in their first semester, Fall or Spring, will be placed on Academic Probation.